 My name is Ferdinand Fingerhut and I joined Bayer Animal Health in September 2015 as an International Trainee for Production Management.
-I would like to share my initial experience as a trainee and give you an overview of the structure of the trainee program, which includes working in a variety of different units and some upcoming foreign assignments.
+I would like to share my initial experience as a trainee and give you an overview of the structure of the write my essay trainee program, which includes working in a variety of different units and some upcoming foreign assignments.

 Why did you choose this trainee program?